 Phone: +61 2 9298 3743

 SYDNEY NSW 2001

-The Maritime Museums of Australia Project Support Scheme is supported by the Australian Government through the Australian National Maritime Museum.
+The Maritime Museums of Australia Project Support Scheme is funded by the Australian Government

 This Google map shows the location of previous grants given around Australia.
 Click on a blue marker to view more information about the grant or view a larger map.